knownabouts/knownabouts.github.io/README.md

 ##Not much and none

-Explaining that something is sufficient in supply i.e. money.
+Explaining that something is sufficient in supply e.g. money.

 ##Nothing doing nothing